mggg/mggg.github.io/_people/matthews.md

 ---
 title: Matthews
 name: JN Matthews
-group: local
+group: collaborators
 photo: "/uploads/matthews.jpg"
 description:
-  "**JN Matthews** works as a computational engineer in the lab, on a variety of research and software projects.
-They're a 2019 graduate of Tufts University, where they studied computer science and math.
-They are interested in the intersection of theoretical computer science, mathematics, and civic education.\n"
+  "**JN Matthews** worked as a computational engineer in the lab on a variety of research and software projects.
+They’re a 2019 graduate of Tufts University, where they studied computer science and math.
+They are interested in the intersection of theoretical computer science, mathematics, and civic education and have now begun a PhD at the University of Chicago.\n"
 ---